 A solid stock picking service can have great benefits when it comes to the stock market.
 MyWallSt is a stock picking service by Emmet Savage.
 Each month this service releases an article with one new stock pick.
 These articles include an investment thesis explaining the pick as well as an assessment of risks.
 MyWallSt also offers an investor education mobile app and the ability to create custom watchlists.
 Should you use this service?
 Read our review of MyWallSt and learn more.

 MyWallSt is a stock picking service run by Emmet Savage with an impressive track record.
 The service chooses one stock at the start of each month to recommend, and it has picked winners such as Shopify (+2,379%), The Trade Desk (+915%), and Amazon (+525%).
-Fully, 25 of MyWallSt’s monthly picks since the service was founded in 2014, have returned gains of more than 100%.
+In fact, 30 of MyWallSt’s monthly picks have returned gains of more than 100% since the service was founded in 2014.

 MyWallSt Pricing Options

 MyWallSt costs $39.99 per month or $99.99 per year.
 The annual pricing is relatively cheap for a stock picking service.
 You can try out MyWallSt with a seven-day free trial (credit card required).

 You can also use the MyWallSt app totally free if you want.
 You won’t get access to stock picks, but you’ll still get market news and access to the app’s educational features for new investors.

 How MyWallSt Works